 In July 2020, a world first patent was granted in Australia for the cancer treatment method patent family.
-Presently, there are 31 granted patents and 34 patents under examination in key global jurisdictions relating to the use of proenzymes against solid tumors, covering the lead product candidate PRP.
+Presently, there are 43 granted, allowed, or accepted patents and 22 patents filed, or under examination in key global jurisdictions relating to the use of proenzymes against solid tumors, covering the lead product candidate PRP.